 The Thuraya IP Voyager works with your computer using an Ethernet or Wi-Fi connection much like commercially available wireless routers.
 Note that the Wi-Fi Access Point in the Thuraya IP Voyager uses a separate subnet and DHCP server than the wired Ethernet port.
-An internal router allows IP traffic to flow seamlessly between the two subnets and out over the satellite link.
+An internal router allows IP traffic to flow seamlessly between the two subnets and over the satellite link.

-While the Thuraya IP Voyager operates very similarly to other data modems that you may be familiar with, there are a few important operating differences to note.
+While the Thuraya IP Voyager operates very similarly to other data modems, there are a few important operating differences to note.
 Please read this user guide carefully to understand all the aspects of operating your Thuraya IP Voyager.